 During the year, the Fund continued in its long-term success in controlling administrative and operating costs.
-The Fund's overall Budget increase for the 2013-2014 Fund Year was a 4.8% increase over the 2012-2013 Fund Year.
+The Fund's overall Budget increase for the 2014-2015 Fund Year was a 3.9% increase over the 2013-2014 Fund Year.
 The increases were driven by loss experience development and overall exposure increases within the fund membership.

-The Fund reports a deficit for the 2010-2011, 2009-2010, 2008-2009, 2007-2008 and 2002-2003 fund years.
-The 2010-2011 deficit is caused by current ultimate loss projections for general liability, automobile liability and workers' compensation exceeding actuarial expectations.
-The 2009-2010 deficit is caused by current ultimate loss projections for workers' compensation costs exceeding actuarial expectations.
-The 2008-2009 deficit is caused by current ultimate loss projections for auto liability, workers' compensation and school board legal costs exceeding actuarial expectations.
-The 2007-2008 deficit is caused by current ultimate loss projections for automobile liability, workers' compensation and school board legal exceeding actuarial expectations.
-The 2002-2003 deficit is caused by current ultimate loss projections for workers' compensation and school board legal costs exceeding actuarial expectations.
-The ultimate liability to the applicable fund years is capped as a result of aggregate excess liability insurance protection.
+The Fund reported a deficit for the 2010-2011, 2009-2010, 2008-2009, 2007-2008 and 2002-2003 fund years.
+The 2010-2011 deficit was caused by current ultimate loss projections for automobile liability and workers' compensation exceeding actuarial expectations.
+The 2009-2010 deficit was caused by current ultimate loss projections for workers' compensation exceeding actuarial expectations.
+The 2008-2009 deficit was caused by current ultimate loss projections for automobile liability, workers' compensation, and educator's legal liability exceeding actuarial expectations.
+The 2007-2008 deficit was caused by current ultimate loss projections for workers' compensation exceeding actuarial expectations.
+The 2002-2003 deficit was caused by current ultimate loss projections for workers' compensation exceeding actuarial expectations.
+The ultimate liability to the applicable fund years were capped as a result of aggregate excess liability insurance protection.

-The Fund did not authorized a surplus return to its members during the 2013-2014 Fund Year.
+The Fund did not authorize a surplus return to its members during the 2014-2015 Fund Year.
 The Fund is taking a prudent approach toward surplus distribution in recognition of lower investment income and diminished present results in the more recent fund years.